YaFozil/python-data-visualization/README.md

-#Visualizing infrastructure forecasts from 2020 to 2070 using Python.
+**Infrastructure Forecast 2020-2070**

-Utilizing the power of Python's NumPy, Pandas, and Matplotlib libraries, this project delves into forecasting infrastructure trends spanning the years 2020 to 2070.
-Developed as part of coursework offered by the American Center Tashkent, the project employs data visualization techniques to provide insights into future infrastructure development.
+This project utilizes Python's NumPy, Pandas, and Matplotlib libraries to forecast infrastructure trends from 2020 to 2070.
+Developed as part of coursework offered by the American Center Tashkent, the repository contains code for data analysis and visualization, providing insights into future infrastructure development.
+Explore the scripts and visualizations to gain valuable insights into long-term infrastructure planning.